 Mary Lou Butcher Equality in Journalism Award – This award commemorates the 1984 class action discrimination suit against the Detroit News, settled in favor of Mary Lou Butcher and three other Detroit News employees.
-This award is given to a continuing Communication Studies student who demonstrates outstanding promise for professional achievement in the news media.
+This award is given to a continuing Communication and Media student who demonstrates outstanding promise for professional achievement in the news media.

 Summer Internship Stipend – The department provides a limited number of stipends for students participating in unpaid summer internships related to mass communication, media studies, or journalism.
-Both graduate and declared Communication Studies majors are eligible to apply.
+Both graduate and declared Communication and Media majors are eligible to apply.
 Funding is limited and stipend applications will be considered on the following criteria: